squancy/zaccord/README.md

 Zaccord is a Hungary-based e-commerce website where users can order a variety of 3D-printed products or upload their STL files for custom printing & creating lithophanes.<br>
-We tried to create a great customer experience by simplifying the process of shopping & eliminating the need to ask for a bid when using our custom print service.
-This all makes shopping fun and instant.<br><br>
+We tried to create a great customer experience by allowing users to upload their own STL files, give them an instant quote and provide the possibility to order their uploaded products immediately.<br><br>

 ## Target audience
 We aim to make Zaccord available for as many people as we can but currently we are limited